Pylons/pyramid/docs/narr/router.rst

    they can be accessed via e.g. ``request.context`` within :term:`view` code.

 #.
-If an :term:`authorization policy` is in use, :mod:`repoze.bfg`
+A :class:`repoze.bfg.interfaces.IAfterTraversal` :term:`event` is
+   sent to any subscribers.

+#. :mod:`repoze.bfg` looks up a :term:`view` callable using the
-   passes the context, the request, and the view_name to a function which determines whether the view being asked for can be executed by the requesting user, based on credential information in the request and security information attached to the context.
-If it returns True, :mod:`repoze.bfg` allows processing to continue.
-If it returns False, it uses a "forbidden" view callable to generate a response, and returns that response.
+   context, the request, and the view name.
+If a view callable doesn't exist for this combination of objects (based on the type of the context, the type of the request, and the value of the view name, and any :term:`predicate` attributes applied to the view configuration), :mod:`repoze.bfg` uses a "not found" view callable to generate a response, and returns that response.

 #.
-If view execution is determined to be allowed, :mod:`repoze.bfg`
-   looks up a :term:`view` callable using the context, the request, and the view name.
-If a view callable doesn't exist for this combination of objects (based on the type of the context, the type of the request, and the value of the view name), :mod:`repoze.bfg` uses a "not found" view callable to generate a response, and returns that response.

-#.
 If a view callable was found, :mod:`repoze.bfg` calls the view
    function.

-The view function's response is a :term:`response` object.
+#.
+If an :term:`authorization policy` is in use, and the view was
+   protected by a :term:`permission`, :mod:`repoze.bfg` passes the context, the request, and the view_name to a function which determines whether the view being asked for can be executed by the requesting user, based on credential information in the request and security information attached to the context.
+If it returns ``True``, :mod:`repoze.bfg` calls the view callable to obtain a response.
+If it returns ``False``, it uses a :term:`forbidden view` callable to generate a response.

 #.
 A :class:`repoze.bfg.interfaces.INewResponse` :term:`event` is sent
    to any subscribers.